 Ironically, I can barely tolerate say flying Sydney to Heathrow which is about the longest trip by plane you can do.
-Hell, I can’t stand traveling across the country.
+Hell, I can’t stand travelling across the country.
 Even interstate can be a pain.
 So it’s with this irony in mind that I sit and wish for a future where I can travel the stars like the heroes of the aforementioned classics.

 Seems like a good time to quote one of my all-time favourite novels, Hitchhikers Guide to the Galaxy:

 Space is big.
 Really big.
 You just won’t believe how vastly hugely mind-boggling big it is.
 I mean, you may think it’s a long way down the road to the chemist, but that’s just peanuts to space.
 Listen… and so on.